rui314/chibicc/README.md

 trying to document cc1 and x options and adding a max length control parameter.
 Adding documentation for other parameters too.

 1.0.2 fixing issue with cc1 parameter only -cc1-input parameter is mandatory.
 Finishing parameters documentation.

+1.0.3 trying to add some sanitizing functions and check if arguments have valid allowed characters (probably too strict!).